ebikatsudon/VTubeStudio/Recording-Streaming-with-OBS.md

 To be able to use this, you must first install the Spout2 plugin for OBS.
 You can find it here: https://docs.offworld.live/#/obs-spout-plugin/README

+**IF IT FAILS TO INSTALL, ** try using the other installer (they have two, one "manual" and one "automatic").
+Also, try running the installer as admin.

 Then, turn on Spout2 in VTube Studio.

 [[https://raw.githubusercontent.com/wiki/DenchiSoft/VTubeStudio/img/turn_on_spout2.png]]